 The Design Group

 In close consultation with University clients, a staff of professional space planners and designers develops programs and plans to meet the need.
 The associate director/designer works with two full-time designers, a full-time consultant, and a Co-op group of design students to source materials and put together rough plans to get an idea of the project’s budget and scope.
-Projects can be as small as renovating an office or classroom to as large as 33 Harry Agganis Way!
+Projects can be as small as renovating an office or classroom or as large as 33 Harry Agganis Way!
 Often, these large-scale projects require the expertise of outside consultants.

 Unlike most of the University departments, summer is the busiest time for the Design group.
 From upgrading classrooms to planning out larger building projects, summer is the season to begin construction and coordinate moves.

 After programming schematics, plans, specifications, and construction documents have been determined, Planning & Design hands over the project to Construction Services, which oversees the construction and execution of the plans.